Policy last updated

 Supporting information relevance and privacy considerations

 Supporting information must be an authentic representation of the adjustments and supports in place for a student.
 Should supporting information that does not appear to reflect adjustments in place be provided (for example, the school provides the same IEP for various students with only the name changed), the facilitator service may contact the school to clarify and flag that there are issues with the supporting information.
-The continued provision of inaccurate supporting information may result in the document/s not being considered, leading to a change in the indicative level of adjustments discussed in the meeting.
+Inaccurate supporting information may not be considered by the facilitator and may be removed from the DIFS Portal.

-Schools must not provide personal, sensitive or health information or documentation that is not directly relevant to the student’s disability or functional needs at school.
-Examples of supporting information that are not relevant and must not be submitted may include budget information relating to NDIS plans or documents disclosing details of abuse or trauma.
 Schools can share any relevant general context with the facilitator service.
 This will ensure the facilitator can support participation in the meeting.
 Contact DIFS on contact@difs.com.au for further information.

-For more information, see: Privacy and Information Sharing
+For more information, see: Privacy and Information Sharing.

-Schools can table additional documents during the profile meeting and these will be considered by the facilitator.
+Schools can table additional documents during the profile meeting and these will be considered by the facilitator if they link to adjustments discussed in the meeting.
 If these documents are required to substantiate a level of adjustment, facilitators will request that these documents are uploaded after the profile meeting.

 Disability Inclusion and supporting information produced by NDIS funded therapists